Overview of Payment Processing Trends and Top Solutions for Business

 Payment gateways can be non-hosted and hosted, with ready-to-integrate modules and custom-built solutions.
 In fact, payment gateways deserve a more in-depth discussion in our next blog post.

 You might think that the payment gateway is the busiest link in the payment processing workflow.
 In reality, it’s the payment processor that has a lot of hard work to do.
 You can look at payment processors as a mediator technology that handles the transactions between the buyer’s and the merchant’s banks.
 It takes transaction information from the payment gateway, verifies and executes it to deposit the funds into the business owner’s account.
 Then, the payment processor notifies the payment gateway whether the transaction was successful.

 Security matters.
 Since payment processors deal with no less sensitive information than the payment gateway does, security is a vital aspect at this stage as well.
-Not to frighten you, but have suffered at least one cybersecurity attack on their online stores.
+Not to frighten you, but 75% of U.S. retailers have suffered at least one cybersecurity attack on their online stores.
 The payment processor handles customer’s personal and financial data, debits a customer, and credits the merchant account to finally transfer funds to it.
 For this reason, encryption, along with other security measures, is a must.

 The business model.
 There are companies that provide payment processing services as third-party players.
 Alternatively, a payment processor may come with turnkey payment processing solutions.
 Mind that payment processing companies often do not work directly with merchants or consumers.
 That’s because of security and regulatory restrictions a particular merchant may face while partnering with a payment processor provider.
 Payment processors can even partner with payment gateways and other companies that deal directly with consumers or merchants.